breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 [![](../images/quaternions.jpg)](http://www.kurims.kyoto-u.ac.jp/EMIS/classics/Hamilton/PRIAIcos.pdf)

-In 2007, when applying to college, I took the Amtrack Lake Shore Limited from Boston to South Bend, Indiana, home of the Fighting Irish.
-Wandering about, I came to the computing department, where I found a magazine by a Hungarian mathematician called [Barabási](https://en.wikipedia.org/wiki/Albert-L%C3%A1szl%C3%B3_Barab%C3%A1si) who had some interesting things to say about [complex networks](https://en.wikipedia.org/wiki/Complex_network).
+In 2007, when applying to colleges, I took the Amtrack Lake Shore Limited from Boston to South Bend, Indiana, home of the Fighting Irish.
+Wandering about, I found a magazine article by a Hungarian mathematician called [Barabási](https://en.wikipedia.org/wiki/Albert-L%C3%A1szl%C3%B3_Barab%C3%A1si) who had some interesting things to say about "[complex networks](https://en.wikipedia.org/wiki/Complex_network)".
 There was something beautiful about that idea.
-I still have the magazine.
+Later in 2009, while studying in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu) who was enthusiastic about complex networks, found in brains, languages, social networks and many other interesting places.
+I remember being very excited about this and its implications for the study of intelligence.

 [![](../images/complex_networks.png)](https://barabasi.com/f/226.pdf)

-In 2009, while a student in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://avesis.medeniyet.edu.tr/hasan.guclu) who was enthusiastic about complex networks, which are found in brains, languages, social networks and many other interesting places.
-I remember being very excited about this and its implications for the study of intelligence.
-Nothing seemed to come of it, until recently.

 In 2017, I spent some time around folks working on algorithmic differentiation.
 Olivier Breleux presented [Myia](https://github.com/mila-iqia/myia) and [Buche](https://github.com/breuleux/buche).
 Matt Johnson gave a talk on [Autograd](https://github.com/HIPS/autograd) which left an impression on me.
 I met Chris Olah in Long Beach, who gave me the idea to study [differentiable programming](https://colah.github.io/posts/2015-09-NN-Types-FP/).
 I stole his idea, dressed it up in Kotlin and traded it for a POPL workshop paper and later a [Master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Our contributions were algebra, shapes inference and presenting AD as term rewriting.
 But forget all that -- if I had only one idea to share with these ML people, it would be types.
 Types are the best way we know for automating reasoning.
 Without them, you're as good as blind.